Yason2000/ukr-corpus-sheets-utils/README.md

-"# ukr-corpus-sheets-utils"
+# ukr-corpus-sheets-utils

-To get own client ID see @Step 1: Turn on the Google Sheets API: https://developers.google.com/sheets/api/quickstart/java
+To get own client ID see
+@Step 1: Turn on the Google Sheets API at https://developers.google.com/sheets/api/quickstart/java